rackerlabs/rackspace-how-to/content/cloud-servers/general-package-installation-guidelines.md

 We recommend that you read the relevant documentation to learn more about each of these package managers.

-#### Additional information
+### Linux package managers

 Every distribution that Cloud Servers offers comes with its own package manager.
-This article describes common package managers and provides example commands for different distributions.
+The following sections describe common package managers and provide example commands for different distributions.

 **Warning**: Avoid performing an in-place upgrade of any of the following package management systems or of all installed packages between versions on Rackspace Cloud Servers.
 This operation can break the configurations that enable Rackspace Cloud Servers to communicate with the hypervisors.

-#### APT (Debian and Ubuntu)
+#### APT (Debian&trade; and Ubuntu&reg;)

-Debian&trade; uses the dpkg packaging system.
-APT (Advanced Package Tool) is a command-line tool for interacting with dpkg.
+Advanced Package Tool (APT) is a command-line tool for interacting with dpkg, the packaging system used by Debian.
 Use the following commands to manage packages by using APT:

 -   Install a package: